soedinglab/CCMgen/README.md

 	python setup.py build_ext --inplace

-Alternatively, you can install ccmpredpy as a package directly from this repository using pip by running:
+Alternatively, you can install CCMpredPy as a package directly from this repository using pip by running:

 	pip install git+https://github.com/susannvorberg/CCmpredPy@master

+Note: When installing on osx, make sure to use the gcc compiler and not clang, e.g. by setting `export CC=/usr/local/Cellar/gcc/X.X.X/bin/gcc-X` if gcc was installed via brew.

 ## Example Usage via Command Line